UGAWG/ugawg.github.io/index.md

 grid adaptation, grid generation, and integrated grid adaptation processes.
-The benchmark is collection of case descriptions, geometry, input grids, and output grids and defines expected performance and enables verification by comparisons.
+The benchmark is collection of case descriptions, geometry, input grids, and output grids, which defines expected performance and enables verification by comparisons.

 The Gamma Mesh Format is used for grid, geometry association, solution, and